Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 She's almost certainly going to raise taxes.

-Now, when she raises taxes by a huge amount, and tax revenue collection actually goes down, that's what really triggers the crisis.
+Now, when she raises taxes by a huge amount and tax revenue collection actually goes down, that's what really triggers the crisis.

 Because at that point, it's like, okay, the Labour government have got no idea and everything they're doing is making everything worse rather than better.

-and everything's punitive at that point.
+And everything's punitive at that point.

 So that's money that doesn't exist.

-It's unrealized capital gains or something.
+Unrealised capital gains or something.

 The concept itself.

-or nonsense like this.
+Some sort of nonsense and something like this.

-Keir Starmer is well aware that the next budget is crucial.
+Pia Starmer is well aware that the next budget is crucial.

-If she doesn't land it, Labour are possibly finished because if we end up going to the IMF, there'll be a vote of no confidence or they'll be forced out of government some other way.
+If she doesn't land it, Labour are possibly finished because if we end up going to the IMF, there'll be a vote of no confidence.

 So the next budget is absolutely crucial.

-So what Keir Starmer has done is he's found, he's looked for his Rolodex and he's found the most economically competent people he can and he's had a mini reshuffle.
+So what Kia Starmer has done is he has found, he's looked through his Rolodex and he's found the most economically competent people he can and he's had a mini reshuffle and he's put them around Rachel Reeves to keep an eye on her while she's preparing this budget.

-And if we get into the situation that I talked about where they put up taxes and then tax revenue actually goes down, the result of that will be, well, at that point they even need to massively cut spending, which they should be doing now, or more likely they just print the money.
+And if we get into the situation that I talked about where they put up taxes and then tax revenue actually goes down, the result of that will be, well, at that point they either need to massively cut spending, which they should be doing now, or more likely they just print the money.

 And if they print money, then the value of the pound will fall.

-So you can already tell what the market, thinks about this reshuffle by the direction of the currency because markets are obviously not going to wait around for the printing to begin.
+So you can already tell what the market thinks about this reshuffle by the direction of the currency, because markets are obviously not going to wait around for the printing to begin.

 They're going to start selling off now.

-Oh dear.
+Oh, dear.

-It is that, yes.
+It was that, yes.

 Not her problem, is it?

-I would say it's very much her opportunity, actually.
+Well, free homes and I would say it's very much her opportunity, actually.

-She'd be prime minister in six months.
+I think she should be prime minister in six months.

-I'm sure she'll fix all of the problems.
+And I'm sure she'll fix all of the problems.

 Yes.